Last Updated on 01/06/2025 by Armands Sprogis

 7 Tips Diy Maternity Shoot at Home.
 4

-In this particular case, we didn’t do any shots with the mum’s belly exposed, as she wasn’t entirely comfortable with the idea.
-If you feel the same, then wear tank tops or maternity dresses, but try to avoid clothing with a lot of texture or wrinkles at the front.
+In this case, we didn’t do any shots with the mum’s belly exposed, as she wasn’t entirely comfortable with the idea.
+If you feel the same, consider wearing tank tops or maternity dresses, but try to avoid clothing with a lot of texture or wrinkles at the front.

 TIP: